adobe-research/longmoment-detr/bmd_data/README.md

 We've released the videos for this dataset.
 Each tar.gz file from the collection contains frames extracted at 1 fps from a single video.

+Additional metadata for the Behance videos can be found [here](https://archive.org/download/bmd_weights/behance_videos_metadata.tar.gz).
+It contains: video name, video description and the video creator name.

 You can download the videos from the following links:

 [Part 1](https://archive.org/details/bmd_videos)